TEAMDASH1/DASH_BASE/README.md

 DASH is specifically designed for the Spot VM environment.
 DASH leverages the memory of a reliable remote VM as a checkpoint area, enabling asynchronous checkpointing.

+> **Note:** This GitHub repository is created for anonymous submission purposes as part of the IISWC 2023 research paper.

 ## Key Features

 - Multilevel checkpointing: Enables the storage and retrieval of intermediate model data during distributed training.